 This means the hardest decision you have to make is how much and how often you want to invest.
 You can make the process even easier by setting up a direct debit.

 In general, a pound cost averaging strategy provides more flexibility as you can avoid committing a large sum of cash at the start of the investment period.
 Investors can build a strong portfolio by investing little and often.

-Establishing a disciplined and regular investment pattern is a great habit for UK savers at any time.
+Establishing a disciplined and regular investment pattern is a great habit for people who want to put some money aside at any time.
 In doing this, you take the emotion and speculation out of the investment process and returns will be smoother amid market volatility.